If you don’t (yet) want to completely give it up, stick around and see if this can help you take control of your Social Media consumption.

-So all in all, I want my Facebook Profile to be a great space for me and my friends.
-A medium where I can freely share pictures of my private life, my children, etc. Things I would never share on my public accounts.
+So all in all, I want my Facebook Profile to be a friendly space, a medium where I can freely share personal thoughts and pictures of my private life, my children, etc. Things I would never share on my public accounts.

 One of my friends once said, “those pictures from my living room on Facebook are too intimate.”
 Of course, if you share them with 2000 people.
 But I do not collect friends for Facebook, I carefully select who goes on there and who sees what.

 My second reason is the helpful groups I joined on Facebook that reflect my interests and engagement at the time.
 I’ve learned many things through Facebook groups and met many great people too.

 And my third is that, depending on where I lived or am living, most local events are shared on Social Media.
 It is possible that I wouldn’t miss much because I can probably get that information elsewhere, but it is only my third why anyway.

 I Went Through My Friends’ List

 I had one rule of Facebook that I always kept – never accept anyone I don’t personally know in real life.

 But I was surprised to find that there were still people there I didn’t recognize.
 I unfriended them and hoped they would not get upset if they ever noticed.